 Amazon’s terrific fantasy Carnival Row works best when it isn’t copying Game of Thrones

-Since Game of Thrones ended in May, HBO's rivals have been racing to capture their share of the viewers who still crave shows packed with fantasy spectacle, intrigue, and sex.
-Amazon seems especially focused on winning over genre fans: its Prime service is currently spinning up an epic-fantasy lineup that promises series based on The Lord of the Rings and The Wheel of Time.
+Since Game of Thrones ended in May, HBO's rivals have been to capture their share of the viewers who still crave shows packed with fantasy spectacle, intrigue, and sex. seems especially focused on winning over genre fans: its Prime service is currently spinning up an epic-fantasy lineup that promises series based on The Lord of the Rings and The Wheel of Time.
 It's starting its run with the original show Carnival Row, which will release its first eight-episode season on August 30th.
 It's a gorgeous, well-written, and unrepentantly political series, but it's at its absolute worst when the writers try too hard to make it feel like Game of Thrones.

 Carnival Row is set in a that resembles what the 1800s might have looked like if the European powers established colonies and fought proxy wars in the realms of the fae rather than in India or Africa.
 Six before the series , British Empire stand-in The Burge retreated from the fae nation of Tirnanoc, leaving it in control of The Pact, a group inspired by the World War I Central Powers.
 The defeat caused a refugee crisis, with desperate fae fleeing to The Burge where they're largely resigned to a life of menial labor and discrimination.

-The story primarily follows Burge investigator Rycroft Philostrate (Orlando Bloom of The Lord of the Rings and Pirates of the Caribbean franchises) and fresh-off-the-boat faerie Vignette Stonemoss (Cara Delevingne of Suicide Squad).
+The primarily follows Burge investigator Rycroft Philostrate (Orlando Bloom of The Lord of the Rings and Pirates of the Caribbean franchises) and fresh-off-the-boat faerie Vignette Stonemoss (Cara Delevingne of Suicide Squad).
 The two met and fell in love during the war, bonding by sharing a copy of Philo's favorite scientific-romance novel, and both were left deeply damaged by their parting.
 A romance novel also sparks an impossible relationship between two soldiers in Brian K. Vaughan and Fiona Staples' Saga comic book series, but while the concept isn't original, Bloom and Delevingne's powerful performances bring life to the haunted, soulful Philo and fierce but brittle Vignette.

 During their courtship, Vignette and Philo discuss the transcendent power of stories in a way that's reminiscent of Tyrion's awful electioneering monologue in the final episode of Game of Thrones.
-But the metatext feels earned here because of the nuanced work series René Echevarria (The 4400) and Travis Beacham (the writer of the original script Carnival Row is based on) are doing to explore empathy and discrimination.
+But the metatext feels earned here because of the nuanced work series creators René Echevarria (The 4400) and Travis Beacham (the writer of the original script Carnival Row is based on) are doing to explore empathy and discrimination.
 Carnival Row avoids simplistic narratives where the persecuted fae are good, racists are bad, and the best path for everyone is liberal inclusivity.
 Instead, they delve into the systemic problems that trap people in bad circumstances and the intense difficulty of enacting change.

 Photo by Jan Thijs / Amazon Prime Studios